-As a prospective student, you are encouraged to review this catalog as well as the School Performance Fact Sheet, which must be provided to you prior to signing an enrollment agreement.
+Prospective students are encouraged to review this catalog as well as the School Performance Fact Sheet, which must be provided prior to signing an enrollment agreement.
 An application which is later verified to contain incomplete, false, or misleading information may be grounds for dismissal.
 If students are not able to understand the terms and conditions of the enrollment agreement, they may request a separate meeting with a Rhombus representative.
-During this meeting, the Rhombus representative will email a Zoom link to live stream and discuss the difficulty further, to discover and mitigate the confusion.
+During this meeting, the Rhombus representative will email a Zoom link to livestream and discuss the difficulty further, to discover and mitigate the confusion.